vojtechpavlu/falbricate-base/README.md

 Simple and lightweight tool for mocking data in a shape you describe.

+[Here](https://vojtechpavlu.github.io/falbricate-base/) you can find full documentation for this tool, feel free to visit!

 ## Install

 To install this package, you only need to enter: